opengeophysics/deeplook/CONTRIBUTING.md

 General guidelines for Pull Requests:

+* **Before you start coding** open an issue or comment on an existing one to let us know on what you are working.
+This will make sure that nobody else is working on the same thing.
 * Each pull request should consist of a **small** and logical collection of changes.
   Larger changes should be broken down into smaller components and integrated